Best Online Criminal Justice Programs in Georgia (2026)

 How does Criminal Justice pay in Georgia compare to other states?

-Georgia offers competitive entry-level wages, though median salaries are currently 10.2% below the national trend.
+Georgia offers competitive wages for criminal justice professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Georgia a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for criminal justice in Georgia?